Take your first step toward a bright future at a leading private university in America’s hottest “college town.”

 Campus life features 180 student clubs, fraternities, sororities, and an active campus ministry.
 We also offer the excitement of our Division I Big East men’s and women’s athletic teams.

-campus, ultramodern residence halls form a Residence Village with some suite-style accommodations, 24-hour security, ample lounges, and a separate dining hall.
+On our Queens campus, ultramodern residence halls form a Residence Village with some suite-style accommodations, 24-hour security, ample lounges, and a separate dining hall.
 Juniors and seniors also have the option of townhouse-style residence halls adjacent to the Residence Village.
 All are a short walk to classroom buildings, athletic facilities, cafeterias, and the University Library.

 The Staten Island campus offers modern, apartment-style student residences adjacent to the campus.
 Featuring kitchens and common lounges, the residences are grouped around a grassy courtyard where students gather to chat, toss Frisbees, or just take in the sun.